jonashoekman-art/jonashoekman-art/README.md

 ## Hi there 👋

+I'm currently working to become a software engineer with a focus on open source and AI.
+I'm currently learning next.js with Supabase.
+I'm looking to find the perfect match where I can be a creative developer Ask me about running local llm's, Javascript and React.
+You can reach me by the e-mail on my profile.
+Fun facts: I used to be a (vegan) candy and chocolate maker.
 <!--
 **jonashoekman-art/jonashoekman-art** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.